The March of the Eucharist Continues

 in the Diocese of Youngstown

-Join with the faithful as we journey throughout the Diocese of Youngstown, celebrating Masses, Eucharistic Processions and Adoration.
+Join with the faithful as parishes throughout the Diocese of Youngstown offer Eucharistic Adoration, Small Faith Sharing Groups, and plan to attend the National Eucharistic Congress.

 The National Eucharistic Revival is a three-year process sponsored by the U.S. Catholic Bishops to “inspire and prepare the People of God to be formed, healed, converted, united, and sent out to a hurting and hungry world through a renewed encounter with Jesus in the Eucharist – the source and summit of our Catholic faith” (quote taken from the website for the National Eucharistic Revival).